Parsing Expressions by Recursive Descent

 [2] C. A. R. Hoare, "Report on the Elliott ALGOL translator", The Computer Journal, Vol. 5, No. 2, pp. 127-129, 1962.
 Archived at http://comjnl.oxfordjournals.org/content/5/2/127.short.

-[3] Martin Richards and Collin Whitby-Stevens, BCPL -- the language and its compiler, Cambridge University Press, 1979.
+[4] Martin Richards and Collin Whitby-Stevens, BCPL -- the language and its compiler, 1st ed., Cambridge University Press, 1979.

 Thanks to Colas Schretter for pointing out an error in the precedence climbing algorithm and suggesting a correction.

-I am grateful to Keith Clarke and Martin Richards for help in tracing the origins of what I've called precedence climbing.
+I am grateful to Keith Clarke and Martin Richards for helping me trace the origins of what I've called precedence climbing and to Andy Chu for pointing out the connection to Pratt parsing.